EddyFromPoker/work3s-desktop/README.md

 ### How It Works

 1. **Connect your boards** — JIRA, Linear, Trello, GitHub Projects, Asana, Notion, ClickUp, Azure DevOps, or Monday.com
-2. **Define your triggers** — Filter by assignment, status, labels, or any combination
+2. **Define your triggers** — Filter by assignment, status, labels, or any combination:
    - *"Assigned to me & moved to In Progress"*
    - *"Labeled `bug` & priority High"*
    - *"Sprint active & unassigned"*
 3. **Choose your AI agent** — Claude Code, Gemini CLI, GitHub Copilot, Codex, Aider, or any custom command
 4. **Let it run** — Work3s watches your boards in real time.
 When a task matches your trigger:

    > **Read** the ticket and requirements
    > **Create** an isolated Git worktree for the task
    > **Launch** the AI agent with full task context
    > **Implement** the fix or feature autonomously
    > **Raise** a Pull Request with a summary of changes
    > **Move** the ticket to Done (or your configured status)

 Multiple tasks execute in parallel, each in its own isolated worktree.
 No conflicts, no interference.
-You check in when you're ready — review the diffs, run your test suite, and merge with confidence.
+You check in when you're ready — review diffs, run tests, and merge with confidence.

 ### Configure Once, Automate Forever

 Each repository gets its own Task Listener configuration:

 - **Workflow type** — Trunk-based, Git-flow, or custom branching strategy
 - **AI agent** — Select from 10+ supported assistants with optional "yolo mode" for fully autonomous sessions
 - **Merge strategy** — Merge, rebase, or squash
 - **Sensitive files** — Automatically copy `.env`, config files, and secrets to new worktrees
 - **Story point estimation** — Fibonacci, T-shirt sizing, linear, or powers of two
 - **Auto-PR** — Automatically raise a pull request when the AI agent completes its work
 - **Task templates** — Customize how task context is passed to the AI agent

 ---